Quelab/ChillHubArduino/README.md

  ChillHub.loop();
 }
 ```
-Obviously, replacing "your_name_here" you've selected for your ChillHub accessory.
+Obviously, replace "your_name_here" with the name you've selected for your ChillHub accessory.
 Your UUID needs to be a
 [Version 4](http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29) random UUID.

 You can set the UUID on your device by using the set-device-uuid.js script located in the
 [ChillHub firmware](https://github.com/FirstBuild/chillhub-firmware).
-Simple plug your device into you computer and execute:
+Simple plug your device into your computer and executing:
 ```
 sudo node set-device-uuid.js
 ```